alphagov/govuk-chat/docs/output_guardrails.md

 ## Evaluation

-There is a rake task `guardrails:evaluate_fewshot` that will read a CSV and call the LLM with the content of the `input` column, compare the result to the `output` column and output metrics like this
+There is a rake task `guardrails:evaluate_multiple_checker` that will read a CSV and call the LLM with the content of the `input` column, compare the result to the `output` column and output metrics like this

 ```
 {:count=>116,